The Artist

 LOVE ERA is a body of work that explores how I understand, navigate, and experience the different forms of romantic, platonic, familial, and self-love.
 The four primary themes of LOVE ERA are Live, Love, Lose, and Learn.
 These four themes are expressed throughout the four multidisciplinary projects that comprise LOVE ERA: Love Allways, One Day, I Hope That…, Verses: A Love Story, and Ego.

 LOVE ERA was executed over the course of four months (September–December).
-To view more of the social campaign supporting LOVE ERA, please visit my Instagram page (LOVE ERA is also viewable on Facebook and Twitter).
+To view more of the social campaign supporting LOVE ERA, please visit my Instagram page.

 Love Allways (L)